Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Evaluation

-We run the notebooks $30$ times with the \tool generated assertions using \texttt{pytest}, and record how often each assertion in the notebooks passes.
-We categorize the assertions based on their passing rates: $[0-50]\%$, $(50-100)\%$, and $100\%$.
-The passing rate is computed as the ratio of times the assertions pass to the total runs.
-Table~\ref{tab:rq2} shows the results.

-We observe that the passing rate of all the assertions is \totalKagglePASSRate, showing that most assertions generated by \tool have high reliability.
-Out of these, \totalKaggleFAILZero assertions always pass. \totalKaggleFAILFifty assertions have a passing rate between 50\% and 100\%, with an average pass rate of 61.1\%.
-These \totalKaggleFAILFifty assertions, spread across $12$ notebooks, are of type \texttt{assert\_allclose} that check model performance.
+We observe that the passrate of all the assertions is \totalKagglePASSRate, showing that most assertions generated by \toolgen have high reliability.
+Out of these, \totalKaggleFAILZero assertions always pass. \totalKaggleFAILFifty assertions have a passrate between 50\% and 100\%.
+These \totalKaggleFAILFifty assertions, spread across \failFiftyNBCnt notebooks, are of type \texttt{assert\_allclose} that check model performance.
 Due to the small number of runs (30), in some cases, \tool under-approximates the variance in the results and produces overly strict bounds.
-We inspect these $12$ notebooks and find that in $10$ of them, the assertion bounds were overly strict.
-When rerun with $50$ iterations at a $0.999$ confidence level and validated with $30$ \texttt{pytest} runs, all assertions in these notebooks passed.
-The remaining $2$ notebooks failed due to non-deterministic assertions on training history values, where even very loose bounds could not ensure consistency.
-The checked variables exhibited highly irregular distributions, so even increasing the confidence level to $0.99$ with $50$ iterations did not help.
-In practice, we recommend developers to skip such non-deterministic assertions or use a higher number of runs or confidence level for the former cases.
+We inspect these \totalKaggleFAILFifty assertions and find that in \totalKaggleFAILFiftyInspectPass of them, the assertion bounds were overly strict.
+When rerun with $50$ iterations at a $0.999$ confidence level and validated with $30$ \texttt{pytest} runs, all assertions passed.
+The remaining \totalKaggleFAILFiftyInspectNoPass assertions failed due to non-deterministic assertions on training history values, where even very loose bounds could not ensure consistency.
+The checked variables exhibited highly irregular distributions, so even increasing the confidence level to $0.999$ with $50$ iterations did not help.